varaganti123/ResearchCount/README.md

 # ResearchCount
-Count the result value on specific search
+Count the result value on specific search.
 This file is intende to commit the changes.